Tips for Protecting Your Dog’s Paws in the Winter

 Sharing is caring!

 It’s that time of year again!
-The weather is starting to get cold, and we find ourselves looking for ways to keep our pets safe.
+The weather is getting colder, and we’re looking for ways to keep our pets safe.
 With the colder temperatures come snow, patches of ice, and salt on sidewalks.

-We want our dogs to be protected from these tough elements this winter so we need to take extra care with their paws when they go outside.
-But with all the other things you have on your plate this time of year it can be hard to remember everything you need to do for them!
-That’s why we put together this list of tips for protecting your dog’s paws in the winter!
+We want our dogs to be protected from these tough elements in the winter, so we need to take extra care with their feet when they go outside.
+But with all the other things you have on your plate this time of year, it can be hard to remember everything you need to do for them!
+That’s why we put together this list of tips for protecting your dog’s paws in winter!

 Let’s make sure our dogs stay safe this winter!

-Dog paws need protection in the winter due to the damage that can be caused to their paws by the snow, cold, ice, and salt.
-The snow, ice, and cold can lead to your dog’s paws getting dry, cracked, and hurting.
-If your dog is out in the cold for too long, especially if they aren’t used to it or it’s especially cold out, they could even get frostbite on their paws.
+Dog paw protection is essential in the winter due to the damage that can be caused to their paws by the snow, cold, ice, and salt.
+The snow, ice, and cold can lead to your dog’s paw pads getting dry, cracked, and sore.
+If your dog is out in the cold for too long, especially if they aren’t used to it, or it’s especially cold out, they could even get frostbite on their paws.

-The salt used on sidewalks in the winter is dangerous for dog paws because it can get stuck between their toes and burn their paws.
-Also, if the salt is left on their paws they may lick it off later and this could make them sick.
+The salt used on sidewalks in the winter is dangerous for dog paws because it can get stuck between their toes and cause chemical burns.
+Also, if the salt is left on their paws, they may lick it off later, and this could make them sick.

 There are several ways to protect our dogs’ paws in the winter.
 The best way is to use booties, but there are other things that can be done to help protect their paws this winter.